MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMCWhatIsCatalog.md

   | **Percent [%]<br>Special ASCII characters** | Redirect URL (ads_redirect) |
   | **Any Unicode symbol** | Brand, Title, Description |

   Microsoft Merchant Center supports the use of Google data feeds for catalog feed files.
-This way merchants won’t have to redo the work already done for Google's Product Listing Ads.
+This way merchants wonâ€™t have to redo the work already done for Google's Product Listing Ads.
 Make it even easier to import your Google feed files to Microsoft Merchant Center by using the Google Merchant Center import tool.
 [Learn more](hlp_BA_CONC_BMC_GMCImportIntro.md)

   <a id="submit-a-feed-file"></a>